 “How did the poverty rate in Bronx County, NY, change from 2010 to 2023?”

-The AI identifies the poverty rate as the metric, Bronx County as the geography, and 2010 and 2023 as the comparison years.
+The Data Navigator identifies the poverty rate as the metric, Bronx County as the geography, and 2010 and 2023 as the comparison years.
 It locates the official ACS poverty table (B17001) for both years and verifies that the poverty universe and definitions are consistent.
-Because county-level data is available and methodologically compatible, the AI selects ACS 5-Year Estimates for both years to ensure consistency.
+Because county-level data is available and methodologically compatible, the Data Navigator selects ACS 5-Year Estimates for both years to ensure consistency.

-The AI retrieves the values, presents them side by side, and documents the datasets, table codes, and any methodological considerations in the Sources panel and methodology notes.
+The Data Navigator retrieves the values, presents them side by side, and documents the datasets, table codes, and any methodological considerations in the Sources panel and methodology notes.

 Why This Matters

 Multi-year comparisons require strict methodological consistency to support valid conclusions.
-Social Explorer AI enforces these rules automatically, ensuring that all trend analyses are accurate, transparent, and grounded in official data.
+Social Explorer Data Navigator enforces these rules automatically, ensuring that all trend analyses are accurate, transparent, and grounded in official data.
 This protects users from invalid comparisons and strengthens academic research, policy evaluation, and historical analysis.